Verron Haynes: Atlanta Falcons

 Haynes signed with the Atlanta Falcons on April 29, 2009.

-On December 5, 2009, he was released by the Falcons and re-signed on December 8.
+On December 5, 2009, he was released by the Falcons and re-signed on December 8, 2009.

 Personal

+Haynes’ son, Justice, is a running back at the University of Michigan.

 Haynes serves on the board of directors of TurningPoint, a women's health care organization in Alpharetta, Georgia.
 He is involved in philanthropic efforts and the forming of The Red Sail Watersports company.
 In addition, Haynes runs The Verron Haynes Foundation and football clinics and camps and comments for ESPN International.